dcdunkan/deno_shiki/shiki/README.md

 </div>

 Deno port of [Shiki main repository](https://github.com/shikijs/shiki) and the packages (except the Vuepress plugin).
-Give it a star!
+Give the original repository a star!
 All credits goes to the actual authors and maintainers.

 ```ts
 import { getHighlighter } from "https://deno.land/x/shiki/shiki/mod.ts";